Artsadmin

 I have previously worked with organisations such as the Barbican Centre and Trinity Laban Conservatoire of Music and Dance and most recently as the Programme Director for Fevered Sleep.
 I also work as an independent producer for artists and organisations such as Akshay Sharma, Fearghus Ó Conchúir, Victor Esses, Micro Rainbow and Wookey Works.
 I’m a Trauma-Informed Yoga Practitioner, a graduate of the Clore Leadership Short Course, and have been a Trustee for Entelechy Arts since 2017.

-All sessions have now been fully booked.
-Please sign up to the Artsadmin Anchor to get notified about any new sessions in May.
+Please sign up to the Artsadmin Anchor to get notified about any new sessions, if they are fully booked.

 If you have any questions please email us at creativesupport@artsadmin.co.uk